A’U

 The practice

-The office
+The team

 Our principal, Juan López, has been practicing architecture since 2003 with architecture and real estate development firms including Office for Metropolitan Architecture (OMA), Alloy Development and Oppenheim Architecture.
 Juan has degrees in architecture from Columbia University in New York and Los Andes University in Bogotá and in real estate & finance from FIU in Miami.
 He spends his time between New York and Miami.